rlabrecque/Steamworks.NET-Docs/installation.md

 * Download the .unitypackage [Stable (7.0.0)](https://github.com/rlabrecque/Steamworks.NET/releases/download/7.0.0/Steamworks.NET_7.0.0.unitypackage) or Clone from [Github](https://github.com/rlabrecque/Steamworks.NET)
 * Import everything into your `Assets/` folder.
 * Launch your Unity project.
-The included editor scripts will copy steam_appid.txt (and steam_api.dll if your on windows) into the root of your project.
+The included editor scripts will copy steam_appid.txt into the root of your project.
-* Open `steam_appid.txt` which now resides in the root of your Unity project and replace `480` with your own AppId.
+* Open the `steam_appid.txt` which now resides in the root of your Unity project and replace `480` with your own AppId.
-* Close Unity and relaunch the project so that it loads the freshly copied steam_appid.txt & steam_api.dll.
+* Close Unity and relaunch the project so that it loads the freshly updated steam_appid.txt.
 * You are ready to start coding with Steamworks.NET!

 Head over to [Getting Started](/gettingstarted/) to start using Steamworks.NET

 _Steamworks.NET_ is a free project but if it helps you make money please consider donating so that I can continue to support it in the years to come!
+Also never ever required but greatly appreciated is a mention in your credits.

 [![Support via Paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YFZZER8VNXKRC)